SAP-samples/abap-cheat-sheets/03_ABAP_SQL.md

 "The following example assumes that some_itab has a different line type than dbtab.
 "I.e. some_itab may have more components that are not available in dbtab.
 The "corresponding fields with identical names are used.
-It is assumed that the components' "types are compatible and/or convertible.
+It is assumed that the components' "types are compatible or convertible.
 INSERT dbtab FROM TABLE @( CORRESPONDING #( some_itab ) ).

 "This example assumes that field names are not identical.
 Using the CORRESPONDING operator "and its additions, you can carry out a mapping and, for example, exclude components.
-It is "assumed that the components' types are compatible and/or convertible.
+It is "assumed that the components' types are compatible or convertible.
 INSERT dbtab FROM TABLE @( CORRESPONDING #( another_itab MAPPING key_field = key comp1 = compZ EXCEPT comp2 ) ).
 ```

 <p align="right"><a href="#top">⬆️ back to top</a></p>

-### Example: Exploring ABAP SQL Statements Changing Data in Database Tables
+### Example: Exploring Create, Update, and Delete Operations with ABAP SQL Statements

 To try the following example out, create a demo class named `zcl_some_class` and paste the code into it.
 After activation, choose *F9* in ADT to execute the class.
 The example uses a database table of the ABAP cheat sheets repository and is set up to display output in the console.